 8. Let the risotto cool then place it in the refrigerator for at least an hour.

-9. In one mixing bowl, beat the two eggs and whisk in the flour.
-In a separate bowl, add the bread crumbs.
+9. In one mixing bowl, beat 2 eggs and whisk in 1/3 cup of flour.
+In a separate bowl, add 1/2 cup of bread crumbs.
 Also line a baking sheet with parchment paper.

 10. Remove the risotto from the fridge and let’s make some balls!
 Place a small spoonful in the palm of your hand and using your finger, make an indentation.
-Place a cube of gouda cheese in the pocket and roll the risotto into a ball, adding more if needed.
+Place 1 of the 12 cubes of gouda cheese in the pocket and roll the risotto into a ball, adding more if needed.
 You want to make sure the gouda is completely surrounded by risotto.
 Then place it on the parchment paper.

 11. After all twelve are made, put the baking sheet in the fridge and let it chill for about an hour.